-Have you ever looked a chart on your favorite stock or commodity and noticed a space between yesterday’s closing price and the next day’s open price?
+Have you every looked a chart on your favorite stock or commodity and noticed a space between yesterday’s closing price and the next day’s open price?
 These spaces in the charts are called gaps.
 They happen frequently and if you know what you are doing you can make some “easy” money.

-Futures markets nearly constantly in motion and the ability to trade a stock in the pre-market, post-market or even a foreign exchange have created the opportunity for immediate reaction action to any news.
+Futures markets nearly constantly in motion and the ability to trade a stock in the pre-market, post-market or even on a foreign exchange have created the opportunity for immediate reaction action to any news.

-The often occurring price gap, or the difference from the close to open can say a lot about market mentality.
+The often occurring price gap, or the difference from the close to open, can say a lot about market mentality.

 A gap up or down of more than half a percent in the major stock indexes is not uncommon with the never ending news to move financials.